qirh/VoiceGarden/README.md

 This is a Google Home application.
 The application enables the Home to issue commands and request information from an Arduino ([EcoDuino](https://www.dfrobot.com/product-641.html)).
 Moreover the Arduino comes equipped with a humidity+temperature sensor and a water pump.

+Webhook written in NodeJS.
+Ardunio sketch written in C.

 ## Conversation Flowchart

 <div style="text-align:center"><img src="pics/flow.png" height = "450" width="650"></div>

 ## Copyright Information